ayush18pop/sentinel-staking/THOUGHTS.md

 ---

+## Reasons for choosing the data structures for different usecases

 ### Arrays used for
 - `i_owners` in `Stake.sol`: to store owners addresses to pass in constructor while deploying this contract